cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/WallopWarpers/notes/notes.md

  AB_Interact_UseWaypoint_Blocked - This opens the waygate map when buff applied.

-ValidateAbilityGroupsSystem - this runs when an ability slot is changed (e.g. when swapping weapons)
+ValidateAbilityGroupsSystem - this runs when an ability slot is changed (e.g. when swapping weapons, spells)

+GameplayDebugRecorder.CreateAbilityEvent - could this be used to interrupt?

 other ideas for WallopWarpers: